mvsoom/thesis/writing/thesis/chapter/overview/main.typ

 LTI system that describes speech production according to source-filter theory.
 The priors for $u (t)$ and $h (t)$ introduced in (@eq:gpprior,
 @eq:pzprior, @eq:apprior) induce a prior for $s (t)$ through
-@eq:suh;, which is derived analytically in @chapter:iklp.
+@eq:suh, which is derived analytically in @chapter:iklp.
 This prior is the aforementioned nonparametric generative model of voiced speech that underlies BNGIF:
 $
   s(t) ~ pi_"VS"(s(t))